 Another interesting feature of the Yellowstone National Park is its wild-animal life.
 It is one of the largest and most successful preserves in the world.
-Its 3,300 square miles of mountains and valleys remain nearly as nature made them, for the 300 miles of roads and the four hotels and five camps are as nothing in this immense wilderness.
+Its 3,426 square miles of mountains and valleys remain nearly as nature made them, for the more than 350 miles of roads and the 4 hotels and 6 lodges are as nothing in this immense wilderness.
 No tree has been cut except when absolutely necessary for road or trail or camp.
-No herds invade its valleys.
+No herds of domestic cattle invade its valleys.
 No rifle has been fired at a wild animal since 1894, except by occasional poachers along the border and by the official destroyers of predatory beasts.

 Visitors for the most part keep to the beaten road, and the wild animals have learned in the years that they mean them no harm.
-To be sure they are not always seen by the people filling the long trains of stages which travel from point to point daily during the season; but the quiet watcher on the trails may see deer and bear and elk and antelope to his heart's content, and he may even see mountain sheep, moose, and bison by journeying on foot or by horseback into their distant retreats.
-In the fall and spring, when the crowds are absent, wild deer gather in great numbers at the hotel clearings to crop the grass.
+To be sure they are not always seen by the people filling the long trains of motor busses which travel from point to point daily during the season; but the quiet watcher on the trails may see deer and bear and elk and antelope to his heart's content, and he may even see mountain sheep, moose, and bison by journeying on foot or by horseback into their distant retreats.
+In the fall and spring, when the crowds are absent, wild deer gather in great number at the hotel clearings to crop the grass.
 One of the diversions at the road builders' camps in the wilderness is cultivating the acquaintance of the animals.